meta-boy/MoeSen/README.md

 moeClient
 ==========
-A simple client ( unofficial ) for http://listen.moe/ wrritten in dart
+A simple client ( unofficial ) for http://listen.moe/ written in dart